lukaszmaterla/addBox/README.md

 - if someone adds a comment the owner of the offer gets an email with the content, date and a link to check
 - offer have to add to one category
 - category can create only promoted user to admin role
+- logged in users can send message to offer owner user

 ### Routing:
 - /  - all user